 Eucharistic Readings for Ash Wednesday (All Years)

 “But when you give alms, do not let your left hand know what your right hand is doing, so that your alms may be done in secret; and your Father who sees in secret will reward you.”
-(Mathew 6:3 – 4)
+(Matthew 6:3 and 4)

 Here we are in Lent again.
 Today starts Lent with Ash Wednesday.
 Many times people will come up to me to proclaim what they are giving up for Lent.
 They let their left hand know what their right hand is doing.
-I then ask, to what charity is the money you would have used on your creature comforts, going to?
+Often their esteem for what they are giving up borders on idolatry.
+I then ask “to what charity is the money you would have used on your creature comforts, going to?”
 There is always a pause.
 Rarely is anyone thinking, in advance, about the charitable side of doing without in order to give to the less fortunate.

 We should always have our eyes set on the “why” we are doing something rather than the “what” we are doing.
 Lent is a Church tradition.
 It is not biblical.
 We are reminded by Richard Hooker (Reformation, 17th Century Church of England Priest) that our 3-legged stool consist of Scripture, Tradition and Reason.
 Tradition then is where practice of Lent comes from.
 Why?
 It is our Church’s historic way of reconciling folk back into the fold and reminding all of us of the sacrifice our Lord Jesus made for our salvation.